silinternational/ecs-deploy/README.md

                                                 silintl/mariadb:latest, private.registry.com:8000/repo/image:tag

     Optional arguments:
+        -a | --assume-role            ARN for AWS Role to assume for ecs-deploy operations.
         -D | --desired-count          The number of instantiations of the task to place and keep running in your service.
         -m | --min                    minumumHealthyPercent: The lower limit on the number of running tasks during a deployment. (default: 100)
         -M | --max                    maximumPercent: The upper limit on the number of running tasks during a deployment. (default: 200)